• Skip to primary navigation

 The law envisions three possible situations, in relation to intersex children who are incapable of giving consent:

-• Interventions “carried out solely with the intention of bringing the child’s physical appearance into line with that of the male or female sex”
+• Interventions “carried out solely with the intention of bringing the child’s physical appearance into line with that of the male or female sex

-→ In this situation interventions are unlawful and parental consent is not possible as the law prohibits parents or legal guardians to “consent to treatment of a child who is incapable of giving consent and who has a ‘variants of sex development’* which, without any other reason for the treatment being added, is carried out solely with the intention of making the child’s physical appearance similar to that of the male or female sex”. (§ 1631e (1.1))
+In this situation interventions are unlawful andparental consent is not possible as the law prohibits parents or legal guardians to “consent to treatment of a child who is incapable of giving consent and who has a ‘variants of sex development’* which, without any other reason for the treatment being added, is carried out solely with the intention of making the child’s physical appearance similar to that of the male or female sex”. (§ 1631e (1.1))

-• Surgical interventions that “could result in an approximation of the child’s physical appearance to that of the male or female sex”, if they are “necessary to avert a danger to the child’s life or health and cannot be postponed until approval has been granted” → In this case parental consent is possible without any additional procedure, as the justification of the law details: “If there is a danger to life or health and an operation must be performed quickly, it must be assumed that the child would give priority to averting this danger if he or she had full capacity of understanding and judgement; such an operation is therefore permitted without authorisation under the narrow condition mentioned. […] Subsequent authorisation by the family court is not provided for in such cases.
+In this case parental consent is possible without any additional procedure, as the justification of the law details: “If there is a danger to life or health and an operation must be performed quickly, it must be assumed that the child would give priority to averting this danger if he or she had full capacity of understanding and judgement; such an operation is therefore permitted without authorisation under the narrow condition mentioned. […] Subsequent authorisation by the family court is not provided for in such cases.
 However, the possibility of a later review under criminal or civil law remains open.”

-Surgical interventions that “could result in an approximation of the child’s physical appearance to that of the male or female sex”, and in cases where “the procedure cannot be postponed until the child has made a self-determined decision of his or her own” → are lawful, provided that approval is granted by the family court, after having established that “the planned intervention is in the best interests of the child” (§ 1631e (1.3); however, exceptions to the family court procedure are granted to surgical interventions that are deemed urgently necessary in order to “avert danger to the child’s life or health and cannot be postponed until approval has been granted”.
-In order to prove that the planned procedure is in the best interest of the child the parents need to submit to the family court an opinion of an interdisciplinary commission, which consists of:
+are lawful, provided that approval is granted by the family court, after having established that “the planned intervention is in the best interests of the child” (§ 1631e (1.3); however, exceptions to the family court procedure are granted to surgical interventions that are deemed urgently necessary in order to “avert danger to the child’s life or health and cannot be postponed until approval has been granted”.

 • The attending medical doctor